The AI-Native Company Blueprint

 Why one agent per trust boundary instead of one per person?

 Specialization is achieved through prompt focus, not through limiting data access.
 A single agent per trust boundary functions as an organizational entity — it sees the full picture, detects contradictions between people's assumptions, and coordinates cross-person work.
-Per-person agents would be siloed, each validating their owner's worldview without cross-checking.
+Further, every business outcome can be attributed back to the knowledge it relied on and the tools it used.

 How do non-technical people use this?

 Through sessions of whatever trust boundary they belong to.
-They speak in natural language; the agent translates to repo operations.
-They never open a terminal.
-Auxiliary UIs exist for common actions, but these are thin layers on top of the APIs — never the source of truth.
+They interact entirely in natural language; the agent translates to repo operations.
+Auxiliary UIs exist for common actions, built as thin layers on top of the same APIs agents use.

 What about tools required for compliance (QuickBooks, etc.)?

 If an external system provides meaningful value and exposes an API, we can treat it as part of the company state.
-However, if external software is required only for compliance and otherwise creates data access friction, we use mirroring: a sync mechanism maintains a mirror in the repo or internal DB so agents can operate on the data.
+When external software is required primarily for compliance, we use mirroring to keep agents productive: a sync mechanism maintains a mirror in the repo or internal DB so agents can operate on the data.
 Sync cron jobs keep them reconciled.

 Is this tied to a specific AI vendor or cloud provider?

-No. The company's state lives in repos and cloud data — not in any vendor's proprietary format.
+The company's state lives in repos and cloud data — portable across vendors.
 The Company Bus abstracts the AI runtime and all external integrations.
 Switching AI vendors means re-provisioning the agents; switching cloud providers means migrating repos and databases.
 Either should be measured in days, not months.

 The agent knows the entire repo — doesn't that break at scale?